Thirty-nine Articles: Content

-The Thirty-nine Articles was intended to establish, in basic terms, the faith and practice of the Church of England.
-While not designed to be a creed or complete statement of the Christian faith, the articles explain the doctrinal position of the Church of England in relation to Roman Catholicism, Calvinism, and Anabaptism.
+The Thirty-nine Articles were intended to establish, in basic terms, the faith and practice of the Church of England.
+While not designed to be a creed or complete statement of the Christian faith, the articles explain the doctrinal position of the Church of England in relation to Calvinism, as well as Catholicism and Anabaptism.
+According to historian Anthony Milton, "the Thirty-Nine Articles were certainly broadly consistent with the Reformed consensus in doctrinal matters".

 The Thirty-nine Articles can be divided into eight sections based on their content:

 Articles 1–5: The Doctrine of God:

 The first five articles articulate the doctrine of God, the Holy Trinity and the incarnation of Jesus Christ.
 This is a departure from other doctrinal statements of the 16th and 17th centuries such as the Helvetic Confessions and the Westminster Confession, which begin with the doctrine of revelation and Holy Scripture as the source of knowledge about God.

 Articles 6–8: Scripture and the Creeds:

 These articles state that Holy Scripture contains everything necessary for salvation, so that no one can be required to believe any doctrine that cannot be proved on the basis of biblical teaching.
 The articles acknowledge the authority of the Apostles' Creed, the Nicene Creed and the Athanasian Creed because they express Scriptural teaching.
 It states that the Apocrypha is not part of Scripture.
 While not a basis of doctrine, the Apocrypha continues to be read by the church for moral instruction and examples for holy living.

 Articles 9–18: Sin and Salvation: